Yogurt Marinated Chicken Kabobs

 Stir together feta sauce ingredients and set aside.

 Thread the marinated chicken pieces along with all the vegetables your heart desires onto four metal 8 inch skewers.
-Discard the marinade.
+Discard the

+marinade.
 Grill the kebabs over a preheated, medium-high charcoal or gas grill.
 Turn the kebabs once and admire the brown grill marks as you wait for the chicken to cook through (10-15 minutes total).

 Serve the kebabs over couscous with the feta sauce.
 Yum!

 Notes: Garam masala and curry powder can be found at Penzey’s Spices, Whole Foods, and any other place with fun spice mixtures.
 If you’re not into couscous, try quinoa.
 Impossible to say, but good to eat.
-Also, add any vegetables to the skewers that you have on hand, but be careful of stuffing the skewers too tight — leaving it a little loose gives the meat and vegetables the chance to cook through.
+Also, add any vegetables to the skewers that you have on hand, but be careful of stuffing the skewers too tightly — leaving it a little loose gives the meat and vegetables the chance to cook through.

 But let’s not forget wine!
 The perfect wine pairing is Seghesio Old Vine Zinfandel or Seghesio Sonoma Zinfandel.